csc301-fall-2022/team-project-5-frontier-college-m/server/trpc/salesforce-usage.md

 ## Accessing and querying Salesforce data

-View and search through all available objects using this URL: [https://`organization--group888`.sandbox.lightning.force.com/lightning/setup/ObjectManager/home]
+View and search through all available objects using this URL: `https://organization--group888.sandbox.lightning.force.com/lightning/setup/ObjectManager/home`
 Click into an object and go to "Fields & Relationships" tab on the left, to view all available fields.

 You can try out the queries below in the [Developer Console](https://help.salesforce.com/s/articleView?id=sf.code_dev_console_opening.htm&type=5), using the [Query Editor](https://help.salesforce.com/s/articleView?id=sf.code_dev_console_tab_query_editor.htm&type=5).

 Once you are happy with the query results, you can execute the query through the REST API like so: https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/resources_query.htm

-### Examples:
+### SOQL Examples:

 - Get `Contact` info